 |Sal Jones has a BA Hons degree in Fine Art and lives and works in London.
 She has exhibited extensively in London as well as in group and open exhibitions elsewhere in the UK.
 Works are held in private collections in the UK, Europe and the United States.|

-I’m interested in developing ideas around fiction and reality and shifting contexts, how we interpret and relate to images as spectators and how they affect us.
+‘I’m interested in developing ideas around fiction and reality and shifting contexts; the cross-over between painting, photography and film, how we interpret and relate to images as spectators and how they affect us.